September 12, 2025

 This client-centric approach involves not only streamlining your processes for your benefit but also ensuring that the onboarding experience is seamless, clear, and positively impactful for your clients.
 Consequently, the focus is on creating an environment that fosters collaboration and satisfaction from the very beginning of your working relationship.

-5. Determine what your client needs for the project to be a success.
+5. Determine what your client needs For the project to be a success

 project to be a success.